IIya Sorokin's father gets to see his son play on first trip to the U.S.

 “He not watch live games, he was very nervous,” Ilya Sorokin said.
 “I think he’s excited.”

-The goalie who made 22 saves for his fourth win in his last six starts is from Mezhdurechensk, Russia.
-That’s about 2,400 miles away from Moscow, where he spent five seasons as a KHL star before joining the Islanders in 2020.
+The goalie is from Mezhdurechensk, Russia, about 2,400 miles from Moscow, where he spent five seasons as a KHL star before joining the Islanders in 2020.

-“He didn’t watch,” Ilya said of his KHL career.
+“He didn’t watch,” Ilya Sorokin said of his KHL career.
 “He last watched my game when I was 17.
 When I play, maybe watch one, two times.
-I say, ‘What are you doing, watching movies?’”
+I say, ‘What are you doing, watching movies?’ ”

-The trip was Igor Sorokin’s first to the U.S. He also attended the Islanders’ practice on Friday.
+The trip is Igor Sorokin’s first to the U.S. He attended Islanders practice Friday.

 Passing Nystrom

-Anders Lee’s two goals gave the captain 236 career goals, moving him past four-time Stanley Cup winner Bobby Nystrom (235) for ninth place on the Islanders’ all-time list.
+Anders Lee’s two goals gave the captain 236 in his career, moving him past four-time Stanley Cup winner Bobby Nystrom (235) for ninth place on the Islanders’ all-time list.
 Lee needs two goals to match Bob Bourne, also a four-time Cup winner, for eighth place.

 “That’s pretty special,” Lee said. “[Nystrom] is a legend around here and well deserved, the career he had, the leader he was and what he’s done in the community.
 That’s pretty cool.”